 - Identifier: my_dataset

 Title: "My Dataset"

-FileSystem: file
+FileSystem: local

 Path: my_dataset.zarr

 TimeSeriesDataset: my_dataset_opt_for_ts

 - Identifier: my_dataset_opt_for_ts

 Title: "My Dataset optimized for Time-Series"

-FileSystem: file
+FileSystem: local

 Path: my_ts_opt_dataset.zarr

+Format: zarr

 Hidden: True

-- ...

 '''

 Server Demo Configuration File

 The server configuration file consists of various parts, some of them are necessary others are optional.
 Here the demo configuration file used in the example is explained in detail.